-The Awards’Preseason Committee begins the selection process in August of the year preceding the Wooden Award announcement.
+Preseason Poll The Award ’Preseason Committee begins the selection process in October of the year preceding the Wooden Award announcement.
 The committee evaluates players to determine the Women’s Preseason Top 30 and the Men’s Preseason Top 50.

 The Ballot By the end of February, the Wooden Award National Advisory Board slates the ballot down to 20 players for both men and women.
-The official ballot is released in late February and sent to over 1,000 voters for the men’s award and over 250 for the womens’s award.
-The accounting firm of Deloitte & Touche LLP audits all the votes received from our online voting system and those ballots mailed in for the John R.Wooden Award.
+The official ballot is released in late February and sent to nearly 1,000 voters for the men’s award and 300 voters for the women’s award.
+The accounting firm of Deloitte & Touche LLP compiles the results.

-The Announcement of the All-Americans The 10-man All-American Team is announced the Tuesday folowing the “Elite Eight ” round of the NCAA Tournament.
+The Announcement of the All-Americans The 10-man All-American Team is announced the Tuesday following the “Elite Eight ” round of the NCAA Tournament.
 The players who receive the most votes are invited to The Los Angeles Athletic Club for the Wooden Award presentation the weekend following the NCAA championship game.
-One of these players will be named the John R. Wooden Award Player of the Year at a live announcement from The Club where he is awarded the prestigious five-figured bronze trophy.
-Women’s award information will be announced at the LAAC event in Los Angeles, and all five women’s All Americans are invited to attend.
+On the men’s side, the winner of the John R. Wooden Award presented by Wendys will be announced at the Final Four Live on ESPN.
+The women’s winner will be announced at the LAAC event in Los Angeles, and all five women’s All Americans are invited to attend.

 The John R. Wooden High School Player of the Year Awards are presented at the Wooden Award banquet.
 The awards are presented to the most valuable player in each of the six California Interscholastic Federation Southern Section divisions and one Los Angeles City division.
 Each player receives a plaque and scholarship check is given to the school’s athletic fund.Back to Top